matuteiglesias/journal/content/Other/2024-09-14_Comprehensive_Guide_for_Construction_Material_Appl.md

 **🕒 20:15–20:50**
 **🏷️ Labels**: Construction, Waterproofing, Material Optimization, Repair, Guide
 **📂 Project**: Other
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to compile a comprehensive set of guides and plans for the application and optimization of various construction materials, focusing on waterproofing and surface preparation.
+The session aimed to compile a comprehensive set of guides and plans for the application and [[optimization]] of various construction materials, focusing on waterproofing and surface preparation.

 ### Key Activities
 - **Sika MonoTop®-107 Application**: Detailed instructions for surface preparation, mixing, application, curing, and post-application care.